MENTORSHIP PROGRAM 2020: MENTEES ANNOUNCED!

 The program provides the opportunity to work closely with our highly qualified mentors on an approved project.
 Successful applicants will be matched for a three-month period of one-on-one development and guidance to develop and progress their accepted work.
-Applicants must be an existing AHWA Member to apply for the program.
-To join the AHWA contact us at email@example.com
+Applicants must be an existing AHWA Member or become one before applying for the program.

 The AHWA Mentor Programme offers AHWA members the opportunity to learn more about their craft and improve their skills by working one-on-one with a mentor for a set period.
 The things a mentee can learn in a mentorship can range from pitching a story idea, drafting a novel or publishing an e-book, depending on the available mentors in the program.
 Mentoring is a two-way learning experience, benefitting both parties in a variety of ways.
 The benefits can be personal: for the mentor, the ability to pay it forward, or for the mentee, a bolstering of confidence, or getting a piece of work to a higher standard.
 There are many benefits, and each mentorship will experience different things.